dboissier/workshops/javascript/knockoutjs.md

 ## What's that ?

 Javascript library that simplifies interaction between the UI (HTML) and the data the user manipulates :
-* UI updating whenever the data model changes
+* UI updating whenever the data model changes by applying the observable pattern on the data
 * Declarative binding

 ## What is the ModelViewViewModel Pattern